Do You Need a Lawyer for Immigration?

 If you find yourself, either alone or with your loved ones, in need of immigration assistance, take action now to protect yourself and your family by talking with lawyers who understand your situation.
-Carman & Fullerton works with those who have entered the country legally and illegally, non-citizens, with or without status, to help them fight for their American Dream.
+The immigration defense attorneys at Carman & Fullerton works with those who have entered the country legally and illegally, non-citizens, with or without status, to help them fight for their American Dream.
 We can help you too.

-We help clients address a range of immigration matters, including:
+Our lawyers for immigration help clients address a range of immigration matters, including:/

 Cancellation of removal: If you were admitted to the U.S. on a work or tourist visa, are a legal permanent resident with a green card, were granted asylum or refugee status or are trying to be legally admitted to the U.S. but have been convicted of certain crimes or violated immigration laws, the federal government may try to remove you from or deny your admission to the U.S. You may be able to prevent that if you meet certain criteria and obtain a cancellation of removal.